Monitors - New UI

 SECURITY Refer to Sites > Monitor in Permissions.

-NAVIGATION New UI > Policies > Monitoring > click the name of a policy > Add Monitor
+NAVIGATION Policies > Monitoring > click the name of a policy > Add Monitor

-NAVIGATION New UI > Policies > All > click the name of a Monitoring policy > Add Monitor
+NAVIGATION Policies > All > click the name of a Monitoring policy > Add Monitor

-NAVIGATION New UI > Global > Policies > click the name of a Monitoring policy > Add Monitor
+NAVIGATION Global > Policies > click the name of a Monitoring policy > Add Monitor

-NAVIGATION New UI > Sites > All Sites > click the name of a site > Policies (left navigation menu) > click the name of a Monitoring policy > Add Monitor
+NAVIGATION Sites > All Sites > click the name of a site > Policies (left navigation menu) > click the name of a Monitoring policy > Add Monitor

-NAVIGATION New UI > Device Summary page > Monitors card > Create a Monitor.
-To view the various navigation paths you can use to access the Device Summary page, refer to Device Summary - New UI.
+NAVIGATION Device summary page > Monitors card > Create a Monitor.
+To view the various navigation paths you can use to access the device summary page, refer to Device summary.

-NAVIGATION The Threat Detection monitor is only available as part of an Endpoint Security policy.
-Refer to Datto EDR in Endpoint Security policy.
+NAVIGATION The Threat Detection monitor is available only as part of an Endpoint Security policy.
+Refer to Datto Endpoint Security in Endpoint Security policy.

 NAVIGATION The Windows Defender Antivirus monitor is only available as part of an Endpoint Security policy.
 Refer to Managed Windows Defender Antivirus in Endpoint Security policy.